 The PFCC has appointed a Senior Information Risk Owner (SIRO) who is responsible for ensuring data assets and risks are managed as a process within the organisation and that the Senior management Team and PFCC recognises the importance of data protection in delivering corporate objectives.

 The SIRO is also the focal point for information risk management including resolution of any escalated risk issues raised by the DPO.

 On occasion the SIRO will also seek input from others (internally and externally) to highlight contemporary information risks and threats which may prevent corporate objectives from being achieved.

-Importantly the SIRO also owns the organisation's overall information management policy and risks and ensure they are implemented / mitigated consistently.
+Importantly the SIRO also owns the organisation's overall information management policy and risks and ensures they are implemented / mitigated consistently.
 The SIRO's key responsibilities include:

-- ensuring that the data protection legislation and policy is applied and maintained consistently throughout the organisation - owning and reviewing information-based risks - ensuring that Data Protection Impact Assessments are carried out on all new projects when required - understanding the information risks faced by the organisation, its partners and commissioned services ensuring that they are addressed, and that they inform strategic priorities ensuring that information risk assessment and mitigating actions taken benefit from an adequate level of independent scrutiny.
+- ensuring that the data protection legislation and policy is applied and maintained consistently throughout the organisation - owning and reviewing information-based risks - ensuring that Data Protection Impact Assessments are carried out on all new projects when required - understanding the information risks faced by the organisation, its partners and commissioned services ensuring that they are addressed, and that they inform strategic priorities ensuring that information risk assessment and mitigating actions taken benefit from an adequate level of independent scrutiny. - ensuring the SMT have a full awareness of the accurate data security position of the PFCC through a regular reporting regime.